qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * :guilabel:`Map update interval (default to 250 ms)`
 * |checkbox| :guilabel:`Enable feature simplification by default for newly added layers`
 * :guilabel:`Simplification threshold`
 * :guilabel:`Simplification algorithm`.
-It can be 'Distance', SnapToGrid' or 'Visvalingam'

-  .. fixme: it could be nice to explain the differences between these options.
+It can be 'Distance', 'SnapToGrid' or 'Visvalingam' (area based).
+Feature simplification by default applies local "on-the-fly" changes on geometry for rendering purposes; the original geometry from the provider is kept used for geometry-based calculations and expressions in QGIS.
 * |checkbox| :guilabel:`Simplify on provider side if possible`
 * :guilabel:`Maximum scale at which the layer should be simplified`
 * |doublespinbox| :guilabel:`Magnification level` (see the :ref:`magnifier <magnifier>`)